hernantz/blog/content/socialism-works-but-doesnt-scale.md

 As a libertarian, I do understand socialists.
 And agree that socialism works, but it doesn't scale.
-I'm willing to accept a certain amount of forced colectivism, so long as it stays local, accountable and in competition with other communities.
+I'm willing to accept a certain amount of forced colectivism, so long as it stays local, accountable and in competition with other regulations.
 But I still stand by freedom, as the beacon of light guiding my life and principles.